Spry LogoOpsfolio

 Fleetfolio

 Fleetfolio is a specialized service layer inside the broader Opsfolio and Opsfolio Compliance-as-a-Service (CaaS) ecosystem.
-It is built for organizations that need a repeatable, evidence-driven approach to discovering, evaluating, and remediating their external-facing digital assets — compressing traditional penetration testing timelines from weeks to hours, while producing audit-ready evidence at every step.
+It is built for organizations that need a repeatable, evidence-driven approach to discovering, evaluating, and operationally validating their external-facing digital assets — compressing traditional penetration testing timelines from weeks to hours, while producing audit-ready evidence at every step.

 Fleetfolio is built around two tightly integrated capabilities: